rws1/Pick_it_Rick/README.md

-Pick It Rick
+Pick It, Rick
 ======

-Pick It Rick It is a HTML / JavaScript based MMOPG.
+Pick It, Rick It is a HTML / JavaScript based MMOPG.
 It is an adventure exploration game with educational value.

 Documentation